 I’m a postgraduate student at Aberystwyth University studying MSc Environmental Change, Impact and Adaptation.
 This follows on from my BSc Ecology and Environment at Imperial.
 I’m very much an outdoor person, specifically anything related to water, but I’m also a keen distance runner and cyclist.

 Head of Strategic Comms

-I have a MRes looking into the effect that climate change will have on forestry ecosystems, using spiders as an indicator.
+I have a MRes looking into the effect that climate change will have on forestry ecosystems, using spiders as an indicator species.
 I have worked on studies at both sides of the temperate region, taught spider identification courses in several countries and presented at UK conferences.
 Invertebrate appreciation is very important to me.
 If you don’t find me looking down a microscope, I’m probably nerding out about gardening, travelling, hiking, or watch van renovations online!